Golf-Lefty lights up Ocean Course to seize early clubhouse lead | Sports-Games

 The 50-year-old will become the oldest major winner if he can fend off a stacked field of competitors and survive wind-whipped conditions that have derailed others, with his brother on the bag.
 "My brother has been doing a phenomenal job judging the wind," said Mickelson.
 "Making that kind of adjustment is very difficult to do and he's been doing a phenomenal job."

 A near-flawless Branden Grace (71) appeared ready to end the day with the lead himself, playing to perfection right up until the par-three 17, where his tee shot splashed into the water and he suffered a double bogey.
-The South African then settled for bogey on 18, finishing the round two strokes back from Lefty.
+The South African then settled for bogey on 18, finishing the round two strokes back from Mickelson along with compatriot Christiaan Bezuidenhout (70).

-Elsewhere on the day, Canadian Corey Conners' (75) overnight lead evaporated as he stumbled into five bogeys in the first six holes starting off the back nine, with four birdies the only remnant of his effortless, five-under par first-round performance.
+"I knew I was playing well and just kind of waiting for that one bad thing to happen," Grace told reporters.
+"I've worked hard mentally with my psychologist and just kind of preparing for the worst.
+If it happens, just getting on with it - and I've done that pretty well so far."
+The overnight leader, Canadian Corey Conners (75), saw his lead evaporate as he stumbled into five bogeys in the first six holes starting off the back nine, with four birdies the only reminder of his effortless, five-under-par first-round performance.

+The morning saw world number one Dustin Johnson turn in a disastrous two-over-par performance that will all but guarantee he misses the cut for the final two rounds.
+Johnson, who also missed the cut at last month's Masters, is set to become the first world number one to miss the cut at consecutive majors since 1997.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)